crispinprojects/gtk4-checkers/README.md

 ## Build From Source

 The C source code for GTK4 checkers is provided in the src directory.
-The code uses GtkCssProvider and the gtk_widget_add_css_class for drawing the checkers pieces.

 With both  Debian Bookworm and Ubuntu and you need to install the following packages to build GTK Checkers.